SpongeBob SquarePants fan theories: Fan theories

 The Krabby Patty is a veggie burger sold by the Krusty Krab, a fictional restaurant in SpongeBob SquarePants.
 Numerous theories have spawned of what the Krabby Patty secret formula is made out of, ranging from completely nothing to cocaine.
 A notable theory about the Krabby Patty secret formula explains that Krabby Patties are made out of crab meat.
 Support for this theory comes from the season 3 episode "Mid-Life Crustacean", in which Mr. Krabs states, "So that's what I taste like," upon eating a Krabby Patty.
-On 2017, the series's creator Stephen Hillenburg confirmed that the Krabby Patty contained no animal products, thus debunking the crab meat theory.
+In 2017, the series's creator Stephen Hillenburg confirmed that the Krabby Patty contained no animal products, thus debunking the crab meat theory.
 Another theory explains that the Krabby Patty secret formula is made out of "Poseidon Powder", which according to Urban Dictionary, is slang for cocaine.

 Theories about the characters of SpongeBob SquarePants

 Some notable theories about the main characters of SpongeBob SquarePants include: